chapel-lang/chapel/doc/sphinx/source/users-guide/base/zip.rst

   :language: text
   :lines: 11-21

-As in other de-tupling contexts, this also means that if the results of one of the iterands is not needed, an underscore can be used to drop the corresponding value on the floor:
+As in other de-tupling contexts, this also means that if the results of one of the iterands is not needed, an underscore can be used to drop its values on the floor:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel
   :lines: 28-29

-And finally, as with non-zippered for-loops, if (for some reason) none of the iterands' results are needed, the entire clause introducing the index variables can be omitted:
+And finally, as with non-zippered for-loops, if none of the iterands' results are needed, the entire clause introducing the index variables can be omitted:

 .. literalinclude:: examples/users-guide/base/zip.chpl
   :language: chapel